 By coming to terms with their pasts alcoholics are able to drop the burden of shame that they were carrying.
 Instead of feeling a deep sense of regret around their past they no longer wish to shut the door on it.
 They will see how their negative experiences can be used to help people who are still in the grip of alcohol abuse.

-Thus they realize that they are valuable members of society with a genuinely useful set of experiences that can help their fellow man.
+Thus they realise that they are valuable members of society with a genuinely useful set of experiences that can help their fellow man.
 We see that recovery from alcohol abuse is more than just simply not drinking and staying abstinent.

 If you want to turn your life around and start living free of the negative consequences of drinking alcohol please contact one of treatment coordinators today.
 We are professional addiction counsellors who are here to advise you on rehab options in your area.